crowaltz24/pathwise/README.md

 ```

 ### Notes
 - The Supabase URL is hardcoded for our project, but you can always modify `supabaseClient.ts` for if needed

-- The Supabase URL is hardcoded for our project, but you can always modify `supabaseClient.ts` for if needed